This article will explain what voodoo is, how it came about, and how to make it a part of your visit to New Orleans.

-For as long as it’s existed, voodoo has been portrayed as devil worship or black magic, and because of the tradition of secrecy, few members of the religion speak up against that perception.
+For as long as it’s existed, voodoo has been portrayed as part occult, part devil worship, or black magic, and because of the tradition of secrecy, few members of the religion speak up against that perception.

 Of course, in today’s French Quarter, the idea of magic, black or otherwise, is very much in demand.

 So, on a walk through the neighborhood, you’re likely to spot the word “voodoo” on all kinds of things – from genuine religious establishments to shops selling horror-themed souvenirs to slightly spicy bags of chips – and as often as not, the word is just being used to deliver a sense of mystique and local flavor.